top of page

 Budget - 2026

-The FHOA PROPOSED Budget for 2026 will be reviewed, open to public discussion, and voted on at the FHOA Quarterly Meeting schedule on
+The FHOA PROPOSED Budget for 2026 was reviewed, opened to public discussion, and voted on at the FHOA Quarterly Meeting schedule on

 October 30, 2025 @ 7:00 PM